benwzj/benwzj.github.io/_posts/2024-07-05-jetpack-compose.md

 ## What is Jetpack Compose

+XML has been a staple in Android development since the early days.
+Jetpack Compose represents a paradigm shift in Android UI development.
+The first preview of Jetpack Compose was announced in May 2019, and the framework was made ready for production in July 2021.

 - Jetpack Compose is Android’s recommended modern toolkit for building native **UI**.
 - You can think Jetpack Compose do the same job as React.js.
 It is declarative, update View according states, etc.
 - You won't be editing any XML layouts or using the Layout Editor.